The discriminant Pfister form of an algebra with involution of capacity four: Construction of the discriminant from a biquadratic algebra

 By a \emph{biquadratic $F$-algebra} we mean a commutative $F$-algebra of dimension $4$ which is isomorphic to a tensor product of two quadratic $F$-algebras.
 Let $L$ be an \'etale biquadratic $F$-algebra, and for an $F$-automorphism $\gamma$, let

-There are three $F$-automorphisms $\gamma$ for which $L^\gamma$ is a quadratic \'etale extension of $F$.
+There are precisely three $F$-automorphisms $\gamma$ of order two for which $L^\gamma$ is a quadratic \'etale extension of $F$.
 Together with $\id_L$, they form a subgroup $G$ of the automorphism group of $L$ such that the fixed field $L^G$ is equal to $F$.
 (In other terms, $L$ is a {\em $G$-Galois algebra} or a {\em Galois $F$-algebra} if $G$ is clear from the context, see \cite[(18.15)]{BOI}.)
 We refer to $G$ as the \emph{Galois group of $L$ over $F$}.